-Mariners ride eight-run third inning to series win over lowly Baltimore Orioles
+Mariners ride eight-run third inning to series victory over lowly Baltimore Orioles

 “And also the last five starts I haven’t been able to perform as best I could.
 Skip’s (Servais) been very nice to me and given me a bunch of advice, and my teammates around me have praised me a lot and helped me build my confidence.
 So I really wanted to do well for my team today.”

-The two relievers Seattle recalled from Triple-A Tacoma on Sunday — Matt Carasiti and Mike Wright — each made their mark as well.
-Carasiti allowed just one hit while striking out the side in his Mariners debut, while Wright scattered a hit and two strikeouts in two innings of scoreless work to help secure a series win.
+The two relievers Seattle recalled from Class AAA Tacoma on Sunday — Matt Carasiti and Mike Wright — each made their mark as well.
+Carasiti allowed just one hit while striking out the side in his Mariners debut, while Wright scattered a hit and two strikeouts in two innings of scoreless work to help secure a series victory.

-In the end, every starting Seattle position player scored a run in the resounding win.
+In the end, every starting Seattle position player scored a run in the resounding victory.
 The Mariners would love to replicate that feat in Milwaukee on Tuesday.

 But it’s never that simple — especially this season.